In no specific order.

 There is a demonstrated need throughout the marine industry for alternative energy options, which includes the implementation of dual-fuel conversions on diesel engines.
 This thesis will evaluate the performance and emissions characteristics of a Series 60 diesel engine, converted to run on compressed natural gas (CNG).
 This evaluation, along with research on existing infrastructure and powering demands, will be used to determine the feasibility of such conversions on fishing vessels operating off the coasts of Alaska and the west coast of the United States.

-A Technical Description and Evaluation of the Renaissance Venetian Ship Construction Process
+A Technical Description and Comparison of Renaissance Period Venetian Ship Construction to Liberty Ship Construction

 Christopher Bal and Harrison Tack

 For this thesis, we will be evaluating the 15th-Century Venetian ship construction methods of the Arsenale and determining how assembly-line practices allowed the Venetian empire to produce ships with unprecedented speed.
 Yard infrastructure and ship arrangements will be researched and conclusions drawn on the factors that supported the success of the Venetian empire for over six centuries.
 An analysis will be performed to compare Venetian methods to more modern methods of ship construction.